Skip to main content

 • Spraying saline: A saline nasal spray delivers moisture to the nose and sinuses.
 This helps relieve uncomfortable dryness.

-• Using a neti pot: Resembling a teapot, a neti pot has a long spout that’s used to rinse out nasal passages with saline liquid.
-If you’re making your own solution, make sure to use sterile water.
-While it’s considered safe for most people, it’s best to talk with a healthcare professional before using a neti pot.
+• Using a neti pot: A neti pot resembles a teapot.
+It has a long spout that’s used to rinse out nasal passages with saline liquid.
+If you’re making your own saline solution, make sure to use sterile water.
+While using a neti pot is considered safe for most people, it’s best to talk with a healthcare professional before using one.

-• Using a humidifier: Moistened air helps moisten mucus, which may help you breathe and sleep easier.
+• Using a humidifier: More humid air helps to moisten mucus, which may help you breathe and sleep easier.

 • Resting: When the body is recovering from illness, it benefits from some downtime.
-So make sure you’re getting quality sleep.
+So try to prioritize high-quality sleep.
 And keep your head slightly elevated while you sleep to allow your sinuses to drain.

 If these at-home remedies don’t help, consider over-the-counter (OTC) medications for sinus infections.
 While they won’t treat your sinus infection, they may provide symptom relief.